-Once data on student accessibility features and accommodations are collected at the local level, follow the directions for completing and importing the Local Student and Accommodations File to Pearson Access as described in the MCAP Local Student and Accommodations Field Definitions document on the MCAP Portal.
+After data on student accessibility features and accommodations are collected at the local level, follow the directions for completing and importing the Local Student and Accommodations File to Pearson Access as described in the Guide to Importing Students and Accommodation document on the MCAP Portal.
 Once the Local Student and Accommodations File has been uploaded, Test Coordinators can download the ESEA file to review students' assigned accessibility features and accommodations.
-The accessibility features and accommodations may also be viewed within Pearson Access.
-It is extremely important to ensure that the accommodations are correct prior to starting a test for a student.
+The accessibility features and accommodations may also be viewed in Pearson Access.
+It is extremely important to ensure that accommodations are correct prior to starting a test for a student.
 If a Test Administrator discovers that a student has an incorrect accessibility feature or accommodation during testing, the Test Administrator will need to stop testing and contact the STC, and the STC or LAC will determine whether to Void the test and correct the form assignment.